Telecommunications lease: Types of leases

 In the telecommunications industry, there are two types of telecommunications leases: a rooftop lease agreement and a ground lease agreement.
-In some cases, cellular sites are installed on the roofs of commercial office buildings and even residential living complexes.
+In some cases, cellular sites are installed on the roofs of commercial office buildings or residential living complexes.
 These rooftop installations take advantage of the height of the buildings on which they are installed to provide quality cellular coverage.
 Ground leases, on the other hand are contracts typically made between the cellular provider and the landowner of a property for space at the ground level on which a cellular tower is installed.

 Rooftop leases

 Rooftops are leased for many different communication purposes, including many different types of antennas.
 Panel antennas are commonly placed on rooftops in urban and densely populated residential areas.
 These antennas typically range from 1–10 feet in height and have the ability to service multiple technologies, including: cellular antennas, PCS antennas, specialized mobile radios, fixed wireless services, and paging services.

 Satellite dishes are also mounted on some rooftops, primarily for satellite TV service, but in other cases, much larger dishes are used.
 These antennas generally address Internet and cable needs and therefore are used for services such as video conferencing.

 Rooftop leases include details about the amount of space leased, installation methods, and upgrade procedures that allow the tenant to operate at the site as needed while protecting the landlord's building.